Pittsburgh Panthers men's basketball: West Virginia

 The fiercest rivalry was with former Big East Conference member West Virginia University in the basketball version of the Backyard Brawl, an extension of the football rivalry.
 Adding to the importance of the game, Pitt and West Virginia shared membership in the Eastern Intercollegiate Conference (1933–1939), the Eastern Collegiate Basketball League West Division (1977), Eastern 8 Conference (1978–1982), and the Big East Conference (1996–2012).
 In addition, the two rivals have tangled in the last games played at three of their respective arenas: on February 26, 1951, Pitt defeated WVU 74–72 in the closing seconds of the last college game played at the Pitt Pavilion inside Pitt Stadium; on March 3, 1970, Pitt upset WVU 92–87 in the last game played at the West Virginia University Field House in Morgantown; and on March 2, 2002, Pitt defeated WVU 92–65 in Pitt's last game at Fitzgerald Field House.
 The two teams met in conference play for the last time on February 16, 2012, resulting in a 66–48 Mountaineer victory.

-After five seasons without playing, the schools resumed their series in 2017 with a 69-60 win by the Mountaineers.
+After five seasons without playing, the schools resumed their series in 2017 with a 69–60 win by the Mountaineers.
 They have since met in out-of-conference play every year since as of 2024.
-As of 2024, the school have met 193 times, with West Virginia leading the series 103-90.
+As of 2024, the school have met 193 times, with West Virginia leading the series 103–90.
 Pitt's 193 games against the Mountaineers are its most against any opponent.

 Penn State

 Another spill-over from the gridiron, the Panthers' third-most frequently-played opponent is the Penn State Nittany Lions, whom they have played 148 times.
 Penn State leads the all-time series, 76–72.
-They played at least once every year from 1935–82 and briefly rekindled the rivalry at the turn of the century, playing annually from 2000–05.
-Since that time, they’ve gone against each other just twice, in 2013 as part of the Big Ten-ACC Challenge, and in the 2016 Never Forget Tribute Classic.
+They played at least once every year from 1935 to 1982 and briefly rekindled the rivalry at the turn of the century, playing annually from 2000 to 2005.
+Since that time, they've gone against each other just three times, in 2013 as part of the Big Ten-ACC Challenge, in the 2016 Never Forget Tribute Classic, and in 2025 at a neutral site game at the Giant Center.
 They are not scheduled to renew the series in the foreseeable future, though there have been significant talks between the universities about doing so.